 rendering pipeline, and it's pretty stunning.
 There is now (as of build 33) acceleration for

 During the post-Tiger planning, we talked to numerous developers to determine what features and enhancements we should work on in Mustang.
 Many feedbacks we received are related to the user experience in Java Web Start, especially around the security warning dialog box for signed application.Why is security warning necessary?

 A signed Java application is simply just, signed.
 It does not mean that...

 As everyone on this side of the galaxy must know by now, Tiger, version 10.4 of Mac OS X (will they ever hit Mac OS XI?), has finally arrived.
 If you're a Mac head like me you've been eagerly awaiting it at least since the previews last summer, if not from day 2 of 10.3's release.

 You will certainly be inundated with reviews, praise, and 'news flashes' about Tiger so I won't contribute to the...

-In the recent months, the JDIC team has been working closely with the J2SE team to incorporate some of the exciting features from JDIC into Mustang.
-This shows a potential reward in contributing to the JDIC project: one day the contributed feature may become integrated into J2SE!
+JDIC (JDesktop Integration Components) project incubates many useful desktop features.
+In the recent months, we have been working closely with the J2SE team to incorporate some of the exciting features from JDIC into the next J2SE

 I've been working from home in Atlanta since I started at Sun.
 I have two homes under renovation and a lot of things to take care of before I can move out west, so working from home for a few months seemed like the best solution.
 The problem is I only own a laptop, my new iBook.
 Coding and writing for 10 hours a day on a 1024x768 screen really is no fun.
 I've got a USB hub, mouse, and keyboard...